Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Breast cancer is the most frequently diagnosed cancer among women in the US and remains a leading cause of cancer death worldwide.
 While 5–10% of cases can be traced to inherited mutations, the vast majority (90–95%) are sporadic, shaped by a complex interplay of hormones, environment, and lifestyle.

-From 2010 to 2021, the age-standardized YLL rate declined from 276 -> 239 per 100k (−13%), showing progress in early detection and treatment.
-Yet the absolute YLL burden actually increased, from 1.18M -> 1.22M, reflecting population growth and aging.
+From 2010 to 2021, the age-standardized YLL rate declined from 276 → 239 per 100k (−13%), showing progress in early detection and treatment.

 Unfortunately, breast cancer lacks clear, dominant risk factors.
 The evidence is relatively weak and diffused: